ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ### 2. Distance Prediction

 Every week, I set weekly distance goals I'd like to complete.
-The decision is also affected by external factors such as at "what time of the day?", "How is the weather?", "Is it hot outside or cold outside?", "Is it windy?", "Is it weekend or weekday?"
+The decision is also affected by external factors such as at "what time of the day?", "How is the weather?", "Is it hot outside or cold outside?", "Is it windy?", "Is it weekend or a weekday?"

 Given these factors, I'd like to predict my expected ride distance.
 This is a `Regression` problem and I've decided to pick `Linear Regression` for distance prediction.